-What is a factoring transaction or the secondary market?
+What is a factoring transaction?

-The rise of structured settlement fraud.
+The rise of structured settlement factoring fraud.

-In recent years, some companies in the secondary market (factoring industry) have employed high pressure predatory sales tactics to raid large structured settlement annuities designed to provide a lifetime of income, security and medical care for personal injury victims.
+In recent years, many companies in the factoring industry have employed high pressure predatory sales tactics to raid large structured settlement annuities designed to provide a lifetime of income, security and medical care for personal injury victims.
 Instead of these companies providing needed liquidity to annuitants in times of hardship, these companies target people with large structured settlement annuities and shop for courts and judges they know will rubber stamp petitions that don’t meet the best interest standard required under state and federal law.
-If you or someone you know has been victimized by structured settlement fraud, Edward Stone Law will evaluate your transaction at no charge, and let you know if help is available.
-Check here for recent updates from Edward Stone Law on structured settlement fraud.
+Some companies target elderly sellers, or those suffering from mental illness, or with intellectual disabilities.
+Many companies targeted victims of lead paint poisoning.